Running Injuries: My Pain Management Plan

-This morning the Pain Brothers made their arrival with a sudden tightness in my low back which quickly shortened up my stride.
-A half mile later I felt a tweak in my right arch followed 1 mile later by a grabbing sensation in my left calf.
-My mind quickly went to work thinking, “I need to get this running pain under control fast.”
+This morning, the Pain Gang made their arrival known when I suddenly felt lower-back tightness, which quickly shortened up my stride.
+A half mile later, I felt a tweak in my right arch followed by a grabbing sensation in my left calf a little further down the road.
+My mind quickly went to work thinking, I need to get this running pain under control, stat.

-Keeping little Pains From Being BIG Injuries
+Keeping Little Pains From Becoming BIG Injuries

 During the Run

-- I slowed my pace while slightly shortening my stride to balance the sound and feel of my foot strike on both sides.
+1. I slowed my pace while slightly shortening my stride to balance the sound and feel of my foot strike on both sides.
 I noticed that I was striding too short with my right leg and too long on my left.
-“Balance my body” was my message to myself.
+Balance your body played on a loop in my head.

-- I trusted my body’s ability to “work these problems out” instead of easily taking on the very disruptive “Damn, this is just my luck that I’m injured again!” mindset.
+4. I trusted my body’s ability to work through the problem instead of adopting a very disruptive Damn, this is just my luck that I’m injured again! mindset.

 After the Run

-- I aggressively rolled out my quads, IT bands, hamstrings and calves.
-(4 minute)
+3. I aggressively rolled out my quads, IT bands, hamstrings and calves.
+(4 minutes)

-- I performed Active Release Techniques on my right plantar fasciitis and left calf strain.
-(3 minute)
+4. I performed Active Release Techniques on my right plantar fasciitis and left calf strain.
+(3 minutes)

-- I took 600 mg of Advil.
+6. I took 600 mg of Advil.
 (30 seconds)

-Is It Worth 1.2% of My Day?
+Is This Worth 1.2% of My Day?

 Do the math.
-It took me a grand total of 17 minutes to complete all of my post-workout rehab to reduce my running pain by 80%!
-That’s about 1.2% of my day.
-The old “I just don’t have the time to take care of my injuries” is not part of my vocabulary.
-I suggest that you adopt the same rule.
+It took me a grand total of 17 minutes to complete my post-workout rehab to reduce my running pain by 80%!
+That represents about 1.2% of my day.
+The old I just don’t have time to take care of my injuries is simply not part of my vocabulary, and I suggest you adopt the same rule.

 Take Home Points